 Looking at the subject of 3D animation, it is imperative that students train their skills continuously.
 This is the only way to develop and improve.

 So that I can assess the amount of work, the development of a work, and the talent of an individual student, I usually give out between three and five homework assignments in the course of a semester, which always relate to the teaching content, and then have the students upload videos of these animations to the CGL Intranet Spaces.
-The results are then viewed, evaluated and graded at the end of the lecture period or semester.
+The results are then viewed, evaluated, and graded at the end of the lecture period or semester.

-In addition, not only the final grades, but also the partial grades for each task are published, so that the students themselves can understand their development.
+In addition, not only the final grades but also the partial grades for each task are published, so that the students themselves can understand their development.
 This does not mean that the students cannot receive any feedback during the semester.

-Apart from the constant opportunity for personal discussion, the CGL Intranet Spaces, set up in the winter semester 2016/17, not only allows me to see if and when a paper has been submitted, I can also communicate directly with the students or make specific comments on an uploaded homework.
+Apart from the constant opportunity for personal discussion, the CGL Intranet Spaces, set up in the winter semester 2016/17, not only allows me to see if and when a paper has been submitted, but I can also communicate directly with the students or make specific comments on an uploaded homework.

 In my life drawing class I let the students select ten of their art pieces created in class as well as three privately created items and submit them as an online portfolio on the CGL Intranet Spaces at the end of the lecture period.
 The selected pieces of art should reflect the development and diversity of their abilities.

 On the one hand, I think very practically in terms of my teaching and simply want to prepare my students for the challenges of the industry.
 During my 14 years of professional life in the field of game development, I have been able to gain a comprehensive impression of what is expected in the industry and I would like to share this information in a targeted manner.